-Last week, Marissa Mayer, one of Google's earliest hires and most famous faces, announced that she will leave Google to become the new CEO of Yahoo.
+Marissa Mayer, one of Google's earliest hires and most famous faces, left Google to become the new CEO of Yahoo.
 She also announced that she and her husband are expecting a baby in the next several months.
 At first glance, Ms. Mayer's move could be seen as a great sign of workplace progress – she is a young woman taking the top post at a major American corporation on her own merits.
 However, many who initially cheered the news of Ms. Mayer's new CEO role were later disappointed and concerned by the additional information that she will take only a few weeks of maternity leave, and intends to work while on leave.

 In so doing, Mayer may have helped to undermine the already fragile right of parents in the U.S. to take leave to care for a newborn or a newly adopted child.
 The worry is that employers, aware of Ms. Mayer's unrealistic example, may now ask an expectant parent who requests maternity leave why she can't also work while on maternity leave, and why she needs the full 12 weeks?
 And will she at least be checking email?